Kate Harcourt, Director, CAMS

 email@example.com ; 212.854.2714

 Kate Harcourt is the Director for Cataloging and Metadata Services (CAMS) and holds administrative responsibility for cataloging policies and procedures within the Division.
 CAMS is the home of designated categories of original cataloging, rare book cataloging, web archiving, special format cataloging, e.g, serials and music, non-MARC metadata creation and remediation, and special projects.

 firstname.lastname@example.org ; 212.851.2451

-Matt catalogs rare books for the Burke Library and the Rare Book and Manuscript Library.
-He holds a MSLIS and a Certificate in Archives and Records Management from the Palmer School of Library and Information Science (LIU), and a MA in Religion from Yale Divinity School.
-Prior to joining Columbia University Libraries, Matt was a cataloger at the New York Society Library, and also worked as a manuscript processor at the Beinecke Rare Book and Manuscript Library of Yale University.
+Matthew catalogs rare books and manuscripts for the Burke Library, the Rare Book and Manuscript Library, and Avery Library, and assists with NACO and SACO work.
+Prior to joining Columbia University Libraries, Matthew was a cataloger at the New York Society Library, and a manuscript processor at the Beinecke Rare Book and Manuscript Library of Yale University.

 firstname.lastname@example.org ; 212.851.2449